-Partners in Education Provides Volunteer Background Checks for Area Nonprofits and Schools
+Partners in Education Provides Volunteer Background Checks for Individuals, Nonprofits and Schools

 Contract with Partners in Education to process background checks for your nonprofit’s volunteers.